joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-connect-from-a-container.md

 At this point, as long as data was already in the `simple-connect` topic, then you should see output in `distributed-connector/connect-output-file/my-output-file.txt`.

-### Step 3: Running multiple connect-distributed instances ###
+### Step 3: Scaling up connect-distributed instances ###

 For this step, I did a little cleanup with the docker-compose files and all of the various plugin config files.
 Granted, when I go to finally try this with the Kafka-Kinesis Connector, or with any setup that requires connecting to external services, I'll probably have to stick with a setup closer to that which was used in Step 2.
-However, I wanted to at least try to clean things up a little and put everything into a single `docker-compose.yml` file.
+However, I wanted to at least try to clean things up a little and put everything into a single `docker-compose.yml` file for completeness' sake.
 This can be seen in the `step/3` branch.

 I moved the 'standalone' config files into a new directory and renamed the directory used for the 'distributed' configuration files.
 Beyond dealing with the moving around of the files, nothing else really changed.
-Also, prior to running this new setup, I had to remove the old containers due to naming conflicts.
-You could rename the containers used in the new file instead, but I decided to keep the names the same.
+Also, if you didn't run `docker-compose down` prior to starting this, you'll have to go in and remove the old containers.
+Otherwise, there will be naming conflicts on the connector names for `kafka`, `zookeeper`, and `connect-standalone`.
+You could rename the containers used in the new docker compose file instead, but I decided to keep the names the same.

 Now, we can finally take a look at the change required for the `connect-distributed` service.